holmat98/FootballScore/README.md

 ### Used REST API

-In this app I am using [football-data.org](https://www.football-data.org/documentation/quickstart) REST API for all the data displayed in the app.
+In this app I am using [football-data.org](https://www.football-data.org/documentation/quickstart) and [newsapi.org](https://newsapi.org/) REST API for all the data displayed in the app.

 ### How to build and run the app